makerdao/mips/MIP0/mip0.md

    - `Frozen Period`: 1 month.

    These periods can overlap.
 See `MIP0c1` for their definitions.

+> Please note that the lenghts for these periods is conditionally overridden by [MIP2](https://github.com/makerdao/mips/blob/master/MIP2/mip2.md, more specifically by [MIP2c2](https://mips.makerdao.com/mips/details/MIP2#mip2c2-interim-phase-2).

 4. **Fulfilled Feedback Period Requirements:** After the MIP has fulfilled the RFC phase, it is ready for Formal Submission.

-5. **Formal Submission (FS):** At this point, the MIP Author submits their MIP to the Governance Cycle by moving it to the [*Formal Submission* forum category](https://forum.makerdao.com/c/mips/fs/16) within the [formal submission window of a Governance Cycle](https://github.com/makerdao/mips/blob/master/MIP16/mip16.md).
+5. **Formal Submission (FS):** At this point, the MIP Author submits their MIP to the Governance Cycle by moving it to the [*Formal Submission* forum category](https://forum.makerdao.com/c/mips/fs/16) within the [formal submission window of a Governance Cycle](https://github.com/makerdao/mips/blob/master/MIP51/mip51.md#mip51c1-governance-cycle-breakdown).

 6. **Approved by the Governance Facilitator(s):** The Governance Facilitators evaluate the MIP.
-If they approve it, the MIP will be entered in the inclusion poll of the Governance Cycle.
-If they do not, the MIP may be reconsidered to enter the Governance Cycle at a later date.
+If they do not approve it, the MIP may be reconsidered to enter the Governance Cycle at a later date.

-7. **Governance Cycle:** At this point, the proposal enters the Monthly Governance Cycle.
-See [MIP3](https://github.com/makerdao/mips/blob/master/MIP3/mip3.md) for further details.
+7. **Monthly Governance Cycle**: At this point, the proposal enters the [Monthly Governance Cycle](https://github.com/makerdao/mips/blob/master/MIP51/mip51.md).

-8. **Executive Vote:** The executive vote by MKR holders ultimately accepts or rejects the MIP.

-9. **Accepted/Rejected:** If the executive vote passes, the MIP is officially accepted and is given the `Accepted` status.
+8. **Accepted/Rejected:** The MIP is voted on.
+If it passes, it is officially accepted and is given the `Accepted` status.
 If not, the MIP is rejected.

 #### Resubmission